nicolasberube/Arzette_Randomizer/README.md

 In other words, talking to Alven once will give you random item.
 Finding the Fort Findula Dungeon Key will kickstart the trading sequence, which will always lead to the Chainsword in the end.

+## logic

+### tricky_jumps

+Will permit some tricky jumps and techniques in logic.
+Nothing too hard, but maybe hard to find.

+### no_lantern

+Will permit going through dark rooms and dark bonus rooms without the lantern in logic.

+### damage_boost

+Will permit damage boosting to an extent.
+Deactivating this means you could do logic without taking any damage.
+This is not implemented yet.

 # Logic rules game assumptions

 Daimur has been modified to only take damage if you have collected the 5 Jewel Shards and has the Purple Magic, as opposed to the default vanilla game that only requires Purple Magic.